 All heat pump systems are unique and will be designed according to your individual needs.
-Most heat pumps are permitted development so you won't need planning permission and you can benefit from renewable energy straight away
+Most heat pumps are permitted development so you won't need planning permission and you can benefit from renewable energy straight away.

 When the survey is completed we'll design a system and a scope of works that is tailored to you - rest assured that Cotswold Energy Group are the leading heat pump installer and design consultants.
-We analyse ground temperatures and design a system that will extract heat efficiently
+We analyse ground temperatures and design a system that will extract heat efficiently.

 Homeowners are eligible for government subsidy, when we have completed your design we will explain how much money you can earn from your new system and what the expected running costs will be.
-Heat pumps use electrical energy to run and we will explain how this will affect your utility bills
+Heat pumps use electrical energy to run and we will explain how this will affect your utility bills.

 Once you're ready to go we'll finalise the paperwork, agree an installation date and you can put your feet up and leave the rest to us.
-We'll recommend a system with the best coefficient of performance so that efficient space heating is as cost effective as possible
+We'll recommend a system with the best coefficient of performance so that efficient space heating is as cost effective as possible.

-The fluid passes through a compressor that raises it to a higher temperature, which will heat water for the heating and hot water circuits of the house.
+Fluid passes through a compressor that raises it to a higher temperature, which will heat water for the heating and hot water circuits of the house.

-The cooled ground-loop fluid passes back into the ground where it absorbs further energy from the ground in a continuous process as long as heating is required.
+Cooled ground-loop fluid passes back into the ground where it absorbs further energy from the ground in a continuous process as long as heating is required.

-More information can be found here
+More information can be found here.

 It's important that you have a suitable space for your plant room.
-We need somewhere out of the way that provides a sensible junction point for plumbing, electricity, water tank and pumps
+We need somewhere out of the way that provides a sensible junction point for plumbing, electricity, water tank and pumps.

-During the survey we check compatibility with your current plant, plumbing and heat distribution system and will test, certify and reuse anything that is suitable to keep your costs down
+During the survey we check compatibility with your current plant, plumbing and heat distribution system and will test, certify and reuse anything that is suitable to keep your costs down.

 We design a heating control system that suits your needs.
 If you want something hi-tech and controlled by an app, we're ready for you.
 If you prefer a panel on the wall we'll teach you how to use it and support you in the future

-A Ground Source Heat Pump is based on the principal of heat transfer.
+A Ground Source Heat Pump is based on the principle of heat transfer.
 Heat transfer uses a small amount of energy to transfer low grade heat from the air to high grade heat, suitable for heating water to high temperatures – essentially transferring heat from a ‘free heat source’ like the air to a ‘heat sink’ like your home.
 This is a similar operation to a refrigerator – but in reverse and it uses a process known as the vapour compression cycle.

-The coefficient of performance (COP) for a heat pump is defined as the useful heat energy output divided by the electrical energy consumed.
+Coefficient of performance (COP) for a heat pump is defined as the useful heat energy output divided by the electrical energy consumed.
 Another way to look at this is how many kW of heat are produced by inputting 1kW of electricity into a heat pump.